25663339

 ‘A Stellar Performance Again’ - Bath Rugby Player Ratings After Sale Sharks Victory

-Bath Rugby delivered a commanding performance at the Recreation Ground on a rainy Saturday, securing a bonus-point 20-0 victory over Sale Sharks.
-This win keeps Bath firmly in contention for a spot in the PREM Rugby Cup semi-finals.
+Bath Rugby delivered a dominant performance at the rain-soaked Recreation Ground on Saturday, securing a bonus-point 20-0 victory over Sale Sharks.
+This win bolsters their hopes of reaching the Premiership Rugby Cup semi-finals.

-The hosts dominated the first half with three well-executed tries from Dan Frost, Tom de Glanville, and Arthur Green, while Sale had a try disallowed, ending the half 15-0 in Bath’s favor.
+The hosts were clinical in the first half, crossing the try line three times through Dan Frost, Tom de Glanville, and Arthur Green.
+Sale Sharks had a try disallowed, leaving the halftime score at 15-0.

-In the second half, Bath added one more try through Will Butt and maintained a strong defensive effort to keep Sale scoreless.
+In the second half, Bath added one more try, with Will Butt finishing off a smart break.
+Defensively, Bath were resolute, keeping Sale scoreless throughout.

 15 Tom de Glanville – 6

-Back at fullback, de Glanville produced some sharp attacking plays but struggled with kicking, missing all his conversion attempts from difficult wide angles after a perfect kicking display last week.
+Operating at fullback, de Glanville showed neat attacking flair but struggled with his kicking boots, missing all conversions from wide angles after a perfect record last week.

 14 Sam Winters – 6